 Ventile truly is a real all rounder.
-In addition to its fantastic weatherproof and breathable properties, it has a lovely soft, quiet handle, is extremely comfortable to wear, and is very hardwearing.
-It will prove to be a very faithful friend for many years to come.
+In addition to Ventile and it's fantastic weatherproof and breathable properties, it has a lovely soft, quiet handle, is extremely comfortable to wear, and is very hard wearing.
+Ventile will prove to be a very faithful friend for many years to come.

 The long pedigree of the fabric goes back as far as the late 1930's.
 With war looming, the British government thought that there would be a shortage of flax that was used in those days for fire hoses and water buckets.
 An alternative was required and research was commenced into the use of cottons, woven in such a way as to keep water in !
 And it worked.